-Over 50 million people in the USA are affected by acne, and some reports claim that multivitamins can cause acne or make acne worse if you're already prone to them.
+Over 50 million people in the USA are affected by acne, and some reports claim that multivitamins can cause acne or make acne worse if you're already prone to it.

-I checked what the scientific studies say and consulted with a dermatologist to bring you the complete list of multivitamin ingredients that cause acne and ingredients that can help you battle this annoying issue.
+So, I checked what the scientific studies say and consulted with a partner dermatologist to bring you the complete list of multivitamin ingredients that cause acne and components that can help you battle this annoying issue.

 Do Multivitamins Cause Acne?